dvanbeek/paperrockscissors/README.md

 [![CircleCI](https://circleci.com/gh/flyaruu/paperrockscissors.svg?style=svg)](https://circleci.com/gh/flyaruu/paperrockscissors)

-Implemented in Rust, to make it interesting.
+Implemented in Rust, to make it interesting, I'm not a total Rust master, but I manage, and learned some stuff on the way.
+Pretty happy with how it turned out, Rust has an amazingly powerful type system.

+I've documented most of the public entities, but it is meant for starting discussions.

 To build:
 ```bash